AndrewLao/WordNotFound/README.md

 # WordNotFound

-"WordNotFound" is a crossword search Android application that consists of two gamemodes that features two games the user can play: a word search and a gravitational word search.
+"WordNotFound" is a wordsearch Android application that consists of two gamemodes that features two games the user can play: a word search and a gravitational word search.

 The regular word search is the standard game where the user searches for words scattered throughout a field of letters.
 The words that the user searches for will be given in a word bank.
 The words will be made up of letters in a straight, adjacent line.